hpaluch/freebsd-files/CURRENT.md

 git fetch origin
-git clean -fdx # remove all existing files, keep just .git git checkout -t origin/main
+git clean -fdx # remove all existing files, keep just .git git checkout -t origin/main git branch -v

+  * main 9a726ef24134 krb5: Move compile_et to /usr/bin as it was with Heimdal
 ```

 For /usr/ports: